 Those operations that are performing better than takt time also have opportunity for improvement; often the load from a process that is behind can be offloaded and shared.
 The amount is determined by the differences in the current load and takt time studies for each process.

-Leveling the workload, line balancing, across the processes by studying these values is the team's work.
+The team's job is to level the workload, line balancing, across the processes by studying these values.

-The study is normally depicted using bar graphs and will not only show bottlenecks or excess capacity but will quantify the amount and show relativity between all operations.
+The study is normally depicted using bar graphs and will not only show bottlenecks or excess capacity but will also quantify the amount and relativity between all operations.

 Bottleneck operations are those operations where the Load Cycle > Takt Time.

-It may commonly be known by the team members which operations have capacity and which are the constraints but it is not known to what degree and amount compared to the other processes.
+Team members probably already know which operations have capacity and which are the constraints but what they don't know is the extent or the degree and amount compared to the other processes.

 But where do you focus your efforts first?